gcampese/FinalProject-Group7/README.md

 # Fernando Zambrano
 Final Project Repository for Machine Learning II

 This GitHub repository serves as the base for our deliverables for our final research project in Machine Learning II.
+This project utilizes a pretrained Convolutional Neural Network (CNN), known as ResNet50, in Keras.
+This neural network architecture is used to construct a model for image classification on the Kaggle Diabetic Retinopathy dataset.

 The directory structure is as follows: